VolkerL/spt/README.md

 # Sunshine-port of SPT

-This repository contains a verions of the Spoofax Testing Language (SPT) that is in the process of being ported to use Sunshine (Spoofax without Eclipse) instead of the Eclipse Plugin related libraries.
+This repository contains a version of the Spoofax Testing Language (SPT) that is in the process of being ported to use Sunshine (Spoofax without Eclipse) instead of the Eclipse Plugin related libraries.